The ECHL’s deadline to opt in or out of this season is looming – it comes Monday – but the Komets continue to lobby for more time.

-The department of health approved 3,830 fans in October, but even that number was well below the approximately 4,500 fans the Komets felt they needed to break even financially.
+The Department of Health approved 3,830 fans in October, but even that number was well below the approximately 4,500 fans the Komets felt they needed to break even financially.

-The Komets have played annually since 1952-53, though they haven't skated since March 11, when they had 10 games remaining in the regular season and led the ECHL's 26 teams with an average attendance of 8,090.
+The Komets have played annually since 1952-53, though they haven’t skated since March 11, when they had 10 games remaining in the regular season and led the ECHL’s 26 teams with average attendance of 8,090.

 Their roster for this season seems loaded – they have 21 players signed, highlighted by Shawn Szydlowski, Marco Roy, Brett McKenzie, Zach Pochiro, A.J.
-Jenks and Anthony Petruzzelli – and they have an affiliation agreement with the Vegas Golden Knights.
+Jenks and Anthony Petruzzelli – and they have an affiliation agreement with the NHL’s Vegas Golden Knights.